Quantitative Leveraged ETF Strategy

 Historical Performance

-The strategy has been run against just over ten years of historical market data covering January 2016 through end-2025.
-From 2026 onward it is being run forward as a live strategy, with executions accumulating as genuine out-of-sample performance.
+The strategy has been run against historical market data covering May 2017 through end-2024.
+From the start of 2025 onward the strategy has been running forward out-of-sample, with results accumulating on the same rules and all parameters frozen.
 Over the combined period the equity curve has meaningfully outpaced a passive S&P 500 investment.

 Context for this period